 The landslide resulted in massive sedimentation in Cotton Brook, from the landslide location to the mouth of the brook at the west shore of the Waterbury Reservoir.
 Geologists from the Geology Division in DEC, Norwich University, and the University of Vermont are continuing to work and research the character of the landslide, the materials and landforms involved, and assess potential causes.

 The slope of the landslide surface is approximately 28 degrees and the materials are predominantly fine-grained, lake-bottom silt and sand deposited in Glacial Lake Winooski.
 A slide surface of very fine silt to clay is visible and has been grooved and striated by the overriding material.
 The landslide toe extends across Cotton Brook and temporarily blocked stream flow.
-The brook has now eroded through the landslide material, although there is still an area (approximately 2 acres in size) of impounded water upstream of the landslide.
+The brook eroded though the landslide material, but prior to the "Halloween storm" that occured on 10/31/2019, there was an area (approximately 2 acres in size) of impounded water upstream of the landslide.
+After the large rainfall event on 10/31/2019, a significant amount of large woody debris and toe deposits were washed downstream.
+As of July, 2020, no ponding was observed upstream of the landslide.

 Vermont Geological Survey OFR VG2018-4 Surficial Geology and Hydrogeology of the Bolton Mountain Quadrangle, Vermont (Report, Geologic Map) describes the glacial history and surficial geology of the area.